googleforgames/quilkin/docs/src/services/proxy/metrics.md

 * `quilkin_bytes_total{event, asn, ip_prefix}`

-   The total number of bytes sent or recieved
+   The total number of bytes sent or received
   * The `event` label is either:
     * `read`: when the proxy receives data from a downstream connection on the listening port.
     * `write`: when the proxy sends data to a downstream connection via the listening port.